 But 81% of those polled are in agreement that together, we aren’t doing enough as a society to combat wastefulness.

 “The Recycling Partnership is proud to be a change agent and a leader in the movement to transform the U.S. recycling system,” said Keefe Harrison, CEO of The Recycling Partnership” “Especially in the world we live in today and on the 50th anniversary of Earth Day, we need change and we need it now – there’s no time to be timid.”

-Nearly half of those polled said they have even dug recyclables out of trash cans to recycle them, with 48% saying they’ve actually stopped somebody from throwing something recyclable away.
+Nearly half of those polled said they have even dug recyclables out of trash cans.
+That’s to recycle them.
+Moreover I mean even with 48% saying they’ve actually stopped somebody from throwing something recyclable away.